 On June 1, 2010, the Academy entered into an original extendable five-year lease with the St. Louis City Catholic Church Real Estate Corporation, a Missouri nonprofit corporation.
 As part of the original lease agreement, the Academy paid a base rent of \$11,000 to \$13,000 each month plus operating expenses of the leased facility, including all costs associated with the use, maintenance, financing, or repair of the property and all utilities, insurance, periodic capital replacement reserve amounts and management fees through July 31, 2019.
 A renewal option for August 1, 2019 through June 30, 2030 was exercised on August 1, 2019.
 The renewal set rates varying from \$12,500 to \$17,500 per month.
 The base rent for the current period was \$14,000 per month.
-The amount the Academy recognized in rent expense for the fiscal year ended June 30, 2023, was \$168,000.
+The amount the Academy recognized in rent expense for the fiscal year ended June 30, 2024, was \$174,000.

 On May 14, 2013, the Academy entered into a fifteen-year lease with 6651 Gravois, LLC, and New Plan Learning, Inc. As part of the lease agreement, the Academy pays a base rent each month plus tax, insurance, and operating expenses of the leased facility, including all costs associated with the use, maintenance, financing, or repair of the property and all utilities, insurance, periodic capital replacement reserve amounts and management fees.
 There is a renewal option for two successive extension periods of five additional years each.
-The first period base rent is \$32,800 per month with increases annually equaling 103% of the base rent of the immediately preceding lease year, rounded to the nearest whole dollar.
-This agreement is for the period of August 1, 2013 to July 31, 2028.
-The amount the Academy recognized in rent expense for this lease for the fiscal year ended June 30, 2023, was \$502,666.
+On August 1, 2024, the agreement was amended to set the base rent at \$33,461 per month for the months of August 2024 through July 2025, with increases annually equaling 103% of the base rent of the immediately preceding lease year.
+This agreement is for the period of August 1, 2013 to July 31,

+2028.
+The amount the Academy recognized in rent expense for this lease for the fiscal year ended June 30, 2024, was \$518,036.